codeDaydreamer/100-days-of-JS/LOG.md

 # Day 14: March 24,2024
 ### Today's progress :
-Teo weeks down the line,I decided to do a revision of what I've learnt do far.
+Two weeks down the line,I decided to do a revision of what I've learnt so far.
 I went through all my previous files and did some practice on them.
 ### Thoughts :
 Mental high five 😅🙌